Clerk / Treasurer Permits & Applications

 - Applications must be submitted to Village Hall 30 working days prior to the event for review.
-Upon approval, payment of permit fees and the completion of all additional requirements, the Village will issue a Special Events Permit.
+Upon approval, payment of permit fees and the completion of any additional requirements, the Village will issue a Special Events Permit.

-- As part of the Special Events Permit Application (PDF) a copy of insurance naming the Village of Whitefish Bay as an additional insured in the amount of $1,000,000 or other insurance limits deemed appropriate is required.
+- As part of the Special Events Permit Application (PDF) a copy of insurance naming the Village of Whitefish Bay as an additional insured in the amount of $1,000,000 or other insurance limits deemed appropriate are required.

 A cigarette license is required for the sale of tobacco products anywhere in the Village.
 The annual license fee is $5.

 Dog and Cat Licenses

 All dogs and cats within the village must be licensed.
 The fees for licenses are $12 per animal if the animal is spayed or neutered or $24 per animal if the animal is not spayed or neutered.
 Pet licenses are valid for the year of issue only.

 Door-to-door salespeople must obtain a Transient Merchant permit prior to conducting business within the Village.
 Those soliciting donations must obtain a Solicitor permit.
 Qualifications for a permit include:

 - Applicant must pass background check performed by the Police Department.